cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ***NOTE:*** This will install the Cloud Garage Tools docker image and exec shell into the running container.
 You will run the rest of the commands from inside this container.
 The container will mount the `./terraform/` directory as `/home/devops/src/`.
 This is helpful in sharing files between your host filesystem and your container.

-It will also allow you to continue to extend or modify the base Terraform IasC supplied and tailor it for you specific project needs.
+It will also allow you to continue to extend or modify the base Terraform IasC that has been supplied and tailor it for you specific project needs.

 The tools docker image contains the following tools that will help you with cloud native development.